65 Roses (song): Chart performance

-The Wolverines' version of "65 Roses" debuted on the ARIA Charts at number 38 on 15 July 2001.
+The Wolverines' version of "65 Roses" debuted on the ARIA Singles Chart at number 38 on 15 July 2001.
 The next week, the single rose 13 places to number 25, then reached its peak of number 23 the following week.
-However, as a possible result of the song's disregarded sales following the involvement of LJ Hooker, it dropped out of the chart on 5 August.
+However, as a possible result of the song's discarded sales following the involvement of LJ Hooker, it dropped out of the chart on 5 August.

-"65 Roses" was re-released in 2002, but it did not replicate the success of the original release in Australia, stalling at number 95 in February.
-In New Zealand, however, the single debuted at number one on the RIANZ Singles Chart on the week of 26 May, becoming the only Wolverines song to experience success outside Australia.
+"65 Roses" was re-released in 2002, but it did not replicate the success of the original release in Australia, reaching number 95 in February.
+However, in New Zealand, the single debuted at number one on the RIANZ Singles Chart on the week of 26 May, becoming the only Wolverines song to experience success outside Australia.
 It dropped to number 40 after peaking, then left the chart altogether.
-The song has received a Gold certification in both Australia and New Zealand.
+The song has received a gold certification in both Australia and New Zealand.